dyninst/tools/dlsonic/ANALYSIS.md

 It's important to note that this usage pattern is hard to identify at times.
 But we must stick to the basic definition of wrappers and try to figure out whether the libname or symname are coming from the arguments before concluding.

-A common variation is to hardcode the symname to a commonly used symname like `C_GetFunctionList`.
+A common variation is to hard code the symname to a commonly used symname like `C_GetFunctionList`.

 ## 2. Handle as class member
 In general, I have seen this style in a couple of Android related code / frameworks.
 Flow goes something like as follows: